EmmaEwert/emmaewert.github.io/index.md

 Each pixel only evaluates for the planet or planets it covers, so performance is directly tied to how many pixels are occupied by planets.

+A dither post-processing effect keeps the colour count at four, and dithers those to make up for other colours.

 ## Sketch Shader (2019, July)